Fibrofog

 What is Fibrofog?

 Fibrofog is a term given to the variety of cognitive problems that many fibromyalgia sufferers face during their illness.
 Fibrofog encompasses memory loss, difficulties using language, and difficulties with learning.
-These symptoms tend to descend in a haze or "fog," around the sufferer.
-Fibrofogs can occur at any time and can vary in intensity when they do occur.
-Fibrofogs tend to be at their most severe during flare ups in pain.
+These symptoms tend to descend in a haze or “fog,” around the sufferer.
+This can occur at any time and can vary in intensity when they do occur and tend to be at their most severe during flare ups in pain.

 Fibrofog affects about both women and men who have fibromyalgia pain, though it tends to hit women more often.
-Women between the ages of 30 and 50 are most likely to be affected by fibrofog.
-Episodes of fibrofog typically last only a few days, though sometimes severe fibrofog can last for weeks or even months.
+Women between the ages of 30 and 50 are most likely to be affected.
+Episodes typically last only a few days, though sometimes severe can last for weeks or even months.

 Symptoms of Fibrofog

 Fibrofog is one of the most common yet unrecognized symptoms of fibromyalgia.
-If you have fibromyalgia signs and symptoms it is important to be aware of fibrofog so that you can seek appropriate treatment and manage your illness more effectively.
-Some symptoms of fibrofog include:
+If you have fibromyalgia signs and symptoms it is important to be aware of it so that you can seek appropriate treatment and manage your illness more effectively.

 - short term memory loss